Heinhtettkyaw/winwise_v1/README.md

-# Win Wise- Wise insights for matches and league standings
+# WinWise- Wise insights for matches and league standings

 ## Overview
 **WinWise** is a football league standings prediction system that uses machine learning (Poisson Regression) to simulate match results and predict final standings.
 The system consists of: